Disciplinary-Specific Writing Guides

 - Taffe, William J. “Writing in the Compueter Science Curriculum,” Writing Across the Curriculum, vol. 1, no. 1 (1989)

-- Holoman, D. Kern.
-Writing about Music: a Style Sheet.
+- Holoman, D. Kern, Writing about Music: a Style Sheet.
 2d ed.
-Berkeley, et al.: Univ. of California Press, 2008.
+(Berkeley, Univ. of California Press, 2008)

-- Woodworth, Marc and Ally-Jane Grossan.
-How to Write About Music: Excerpts from 33 1/3 Series, Magazines, Books, and Blogs with Advice from Industry Leading Writers.
-New York and London: Bloomsbury Academic, 2015.
+- Woodworth, Marc and Ally-Jane Grossan, How to Write About Music: Excerpts from 33 1/3 Series, Magazines, Books, and Blogs with Advice from Industry Leading Writers (New York and London, Bloomsbury Academic, 2015)

-- Bottorff, Mark.
-“Guide for Writing in Physics and Dual-Degree Engineering” (9 pages): http://www.southwestern.edu/live/files/4179-guide-for-writing-in-physicspdf
+- Bottorff, Mark, Southwestern University, “Guide for Writing in Physics and Dual-Degree Engineering”

 - Markel, Mike.
 Technical Communication.
-Tenth Ed.
-Boston: Bedford/St. Martin’s, 2012. ($95)
+12th ed.
+(Bedford/St. Martin’s, 2012).

 Online: